 A mental health problem feels just as bad, or worse, than any other illness – only you cannot see it.
 Mental health problems are very common, affecting around one in four people in Britain.
-It's even more common among people in the fire and rescue service, and it can affect people regardless of gender or rank.
+It's even more common among people in the police service, and it can affect people regardless of gender or rank.

 But there is still stigma and discrimination towards people with mental health problems, as well as many myths about what different diagnoses mean.
 Many people say that being discriminated against in work and social situations can be a bigger burden than the illness itself.

 - Police service staff and volunteers are more at risk of developing a mental health issue and are less likely to seek help from their employer than the general population.

 - 91% of police have experienced stress and poor mental health at work.